npolshakova/kgateway-community/GOVERNANCE.md

 # Kgateway governance

 Kgateway is dedicated to building a feature-rich, fast and flexible next-generation API gateway.
 This governance document details how the project is run.
+All members of the kgateway community must abide by the project's [Code of Conduct](CODE-OF-CONDUCT.md).

 ## Values